SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/GenericParametersAndArguments.rst

 .. syntax-outline::

-    <<#type parameter#> : <#constraints#>>
+    <<#type parameter#> : <#constraint#>>

-A generic parameter consists of a *type parameter* followed by zero or more *constraints*.
+A generic parameter consists of a *type parameter* followed by an optional *constraint*.
 The type parameter is simply the name of a placeholder type
 (for instance, ``T``, ``U``, ``V``, ``KeyType``, ``ValueType``, and so on).
 Type parameters and any of their associated types are in scope for the rest of the type, function, or initializer declaration, including the signature of the function or initializer.

-The *constraints* specify that a type parameter inherits from a specific class or conforms to any number of protocols (either a comma-separated list of protocols or a single protocol composition) or both.
+The *constraint* specifies that a type parameter inherits from a specific class or conforms to a protocol.
+If you want to constrain a type parameter to conform to multiple parameters, use a protocol composition.
 For instance, in the generic function below, the generic parameter ``T : Comparable`` indicates that any type argument substituted for the type parameter ``T`` must conform to the ``Comparable`` protocol.